(This post contains affiliate links. Read my full disclosure.)

 Pricing: There’s a free limited version.
 Paid individual plans are $9.99 per month.
-Team plans cost $19.99 monthly.
+Team Adobe Spark plans cost $19.99 monthly.

 Canva is a simple drag-and-drop application for graphic design that has also added infographic templates that you can use.
 Utilizing Canva’s infographic maker software allows you to employ the same tool you use to create social media designs to craft your next infographic.

-Canva is highly versatile, in that you can use it for any kind of designs, including marketing and social media.
+Canva is highly versatile, in that you can use it for any kind of design, including marketing and social media.
 However, they don’t stop there.
-One example of enhanced options is business cards, education lesson plans, and even t-shirts.
-Pay Canva some money, and they’ll even print the t-shirt for you and pop it in the mail.
+Canva also allows you to create business cards, education lesson plans, and even t-shirts.
+Pay Canva some money, and they’ll even print the t-shirt for you and pop it in the mail!
 In this sense, they’re a lot like Vistaprint.
 Canva also has collaboration tools in paid versions.
 Buy the professional version, and you can even schedule social media posts.

 From an infographic maker perspective, the ability to include the other graphics that you are already making into your infographics is a plus and makes it stand out among other online infographics makers.

 Pricing: Free version.
 Then, professional-level plans starting at $12.95 monthly.
 There are also discounts for nonprofits and schools.

 If you need a simple flyer or poster, then check out DesignCap.

 They have thousands of templates for this kind of document, and many others.
 You can even do an infographic or report on DesignCap.
 More recently, they have added some social media-related offerings.
 Instagram is the only one where you can do a post, but for YouTube and Facebook, you can add some design elements.
 While this app does have infographic maker functionality, the app overall is an easy way to make print assets to match online advertising like interactive charts, or vice versa.